 In fact, they seem to use every loophole in the book to make the letters look legitimate without actually breaking any rules – that’s why you’ll see lots of fine print and disclaimers, such as “not affiliated with Lender X.”

 If you’re wondering how they got all your loan information, it’s via public records, not from your lender.
+Anyone can access that stuff.
 So don’t call your lender to complain (about this at least).

 What Mortgage Protection Insurance Offers